Prisoners (2018 film): Technical team

-Other makers/members of this film include producer and director: Masoud Dehnamaki, project manager: Alireza Najafzadeh, production manager: Amir Ebrahimi, director of photography: Farshad Gol-Sefidi, makeup designer: Shahram Khalaj, sound engineer: Farshid Ahmadi, editor: Khashayar Movahedian, set and costume designer: Behzad Jafari, planner and first assistant director: Omid Jezini, media consultant: Omid Sohrabi, field special effects: Iman Karamian, visual special effects: Saeed Khalili, photographer: Hassan Shojaei, procurement manager: Javad Ghasemi, produced by the Film and Series Center of the Owj Arts and Media Organization.
+The production team included Masoud Dehnamaki (producer and director), Alireza Najafzadeh (project manager), Amir Ebrahimi (production manager), Farshad Gol-Sefidi (director of photography), Shahram Khalaj (makeup designer), Farshid Ahmadi (sound engineer), Khashayar Movahedian (editor), Behzad Jafari (set & costume designer), Omid Jezini (planner & first assistant director), Omid Sohrabi (media consultant), Iman Karamian (field special effects), Saeed Khalili (visual special effects), Hassan Shojaei (photographer), and Javad Ghasemi (procurement manager).
+It was produced by the Film and Series Center of the Owj Arts and Media Organization.

 Production

 The film was shot at the Qasr prison.

-In an interview, direction Dehnamaki stated that he intended to portray the impact of spirituality on prisoners in this film.
+In an interview, the director Dehnamaki stated that he intended to portray the impact of spirituality on prisoners in this film.